ankitagavali161/ankitagavali161.github.io/index.md

 ## 🌟 Professional Summary

-Hands-on Solutions Architect with 10+ years delivering secure, production-grade platforms across AWS, Azure, and OpenShift.
-I specialize in building GitOps-driven delivery pipelines, modernizing Kubernetes and OpenShift clusters, and embedding observability with Datadog.
+Hands-on Cloud Solutions Architect with 10+ years of experience across GE, Amazon Web Services, and Datadog.
+I specialize in cloud modernizations through container ecosystems, GitOps, DevOps best practices, and embedding full-stack observability with Datadog.

+My work spans designing and implementing scalable, reliable, and automated cloud platforms, modernizing Kubernetes and OpenShift environments, and enabling teams to adopt efficient cloud best practices.
+I am passionate about solving complex infrastructure challenges and empowering teams to deliver resilient, high-quality software at scale.

 My approach blends DevOps leadership and deep technical implementation—using automation, IaC, and zero-trust guardrails to ship resilient platform capabilities at scale.

 ---

 ## 🧭 What Drives Me
-- Engineering platform reliability with Kubernetes, OpenShift, and service mesh patterns
+- Drives cloud modernization by defining scalable architectures (AWS/GCP) and optimizing platform environments for compliance and operational efficiency (e.g., Well-Architected Reviews).

-- Accelerating delivery through GitOps, Argo CD, and policy-as-code automation
+- Accelerates software delivery through the implementation of GitOps, Argo CD, and policy-as-code automation for a seamless deployment pipeline.

-- Translating regulatory and security constraints into DevSecOps guardrails and zero-trust architectures
+- Translates regulatory constraints into proactive DevSecOps guardrails and zero-trust architectures to embed security directly into the platform foundation.

-- Coaching technical teams on observability, platform operations, and cloud-native best practices
+- Coach technical teams on best practices for observability, high-level platform operations, and the cultural shift toward cloud-native excellence.

 ---